 Students MUST report experimental results for their unknowns via SAKAI as soon as possible [no later than a week after the experiment is completed]!
-For example, Lab #1 is completed on Wednesday, September 5th by 5:40pm, so students must submit their experiment results in Sakai no later than 1:40pm on the following Wednesday.
+For example, Lab #2 is completed on Tuesday, February 4th by 5pm, so students must submit their experiment results in Sakai no later than 1pm on the following Tuesday.
 LATE submissions are NOT accepted [in a rare case that I alter this rule, a 15-point late deduction is applied to the accuracy grade] or you earn a zero (0) for the lab experiment if results are not submitted on time.
 NO EXCEPTIONS.
-I encourage students to see me during office hours or appointment, to answer any calculation questions that are not resolved during lab time.
+I encourage students to see me during office hours or by appointment, to answer questions that are not resolved during lab time.
 I am here to help but you must ask for assistance!
 Only after Sakai submission of results will an accuracy grade be calculated by the Instructor.
-If the Instructor finds a calculation error [or has to ask a student to double check their work due to invalid results] in the student's Sakai submission a 15-point deduction is applied to the "fixed" [re-submitted work].
-A student must submit revised data if Instructor finds a mistake or other errors in the calculations/results.
+If the Instructor finds a calculation error, has to ask a student to double check their work due to invalid results, or finds an uploaded results file cannot be opened in the student's Sakai submission a 15-point deduction is applied to the accuracy grade.
+A student must submit revised work if Instructor finds a mistake/errors in the calculations/results.
+If a student finds a mistake in their own work and has to request to Instructor that an additional submission be granted, a 15-point deduction is applied to the accuracy grade.
 Therefore, try to ask Instructor and TA questions before submitting results in Sakai.
-We are very friendly and helpful, but we must know you need the help in order to assist you.
-Unknown numbers must be a part of the results submission or accuracy will not be graded [all Sakai results submissions have directions to tell you exactly what to submit].
+We are very helpful, but we must know you need the help in order to assist you.
+Unknown numbers/info must be a part of the results submission or accuracy will not be graded [all Sakai results submissions have directions to tell you exactly what to submit].
 A 15-point deduction is applied to accuracy grades if: 1) unknown # isn't in the Sakai results submission, 2) student emails Instructor/TA or verbally asks (via office hours or other) what their unknown number is.
-A 20-point deduction is applied if students do not sign-up for their unknown on the unknown sign-up sheet for an experiment (located in the lab).
+A 30-point deduction is applied if students do not sign-up for their unknown on the unknown sign-up sheet for an experiment (located in the lab).
 Lab experiments must be completed sequentially as defined in the laboratory schedule.
-For Iron, ATR-IR, % Tartrazine and Polyprotic Acid there is a chance to work with one lab partner.
+For Polyprotic Acid, Iron, ATR-IR, and % Tartrazine there is a chance to work with a lab partner.
 Teamwork in science is very common.
-Both student are expected to put in equal effort in completing the wet chemistry and data analysis.
-Both students are required to submit partner lab data for an accuracy grade.
-Graded accuracy of laboratory work will determine 57.66 % of the course grade.
+Both students are expected to put in equal effort in completing the wet chemistry and data analysis.
+Both students are required to submit lab data for an accuracy grade.
+Graded accuracy of lab work will determine 57.66 % of the course grade.